 \section{Introduction}

-A perfect matching in a graph $G$ is a set of vertex disjoint edges, which covers all vertices of~$G$.
-Tutte~\cite{MR0023048} gave a characterisation on all those graphs that contain a perfect matching.
-An easy consequence of a celebrated theorem of Dirac~\cite{MR0047308} shows that if $G$ is a graph of order $n$ even and the minimum degree $\delta(G) \ge n/2$, then $G$ contains a perfect matching.
+A perfect matching in a graph $G$ is a set of vertex-disjoint edges, which covers all vertices of~$G$.
+Tutte~\cite{MR0023048} gave a characterization of all graphs that contain a perfect matching.
+An easy consequence of a celebrated theorem of Dirac~\cite{MR0047308} is that if $G$ is a graph of even order $n$ and minimum degree $\delta(G) \ge n/2$, then $G$ contains a perfect matching.
 Thus, it is natural to ask for Dirac-type degree thresholds for perfect matchings in hypergraphs.

-We follow the notation of~\cite{MR1633290}.
-For a set $M$ and an integer $k$, denote by $\binom{M}k$ the set of all $k$-set of $M$.
-A $k$-uniform hypergraph, or $k$-graph for short, is a pair $H = (V(H),E(H))$, where $V(H)$ is a finite set of vertices and $E(H) \subset \binom{V(H)}{k}$ is a set of $k$-sets of $V(H)$.
+We follow the notation of~\cite{MR1633290} and denote by $\binom{U}k$ the set of all $k$-element subsets of a set $U$.
+We will often write a $k$-set to mean a $k$-element set.
+A \emph{$k$-uniform hypergraph}, or \emph{$k$-graph} for short, is a pair $H = (V(H),E(H))$, where $V(H)$ is a finite set of vertices and the edge set $E(H)$ is a set of $k$-subsets of $V(H)$.
 Often we write $V$ instead of $V(H)$ when it is clear from the context.
-A matching $M$ in $H$ is a set of vertex disjoint edges of~$H$, and it is perfect if $M$ covers all vertices of~$H$.
-Clearly, a perfect matching only exist if $|V|$ is divisible by~$k$.
+A matching $M$ in $H$ is a set of vertex-disjoint edges of~$H$, and it is \emph{perfect} if $M$ covers all vertices of~$H$.
+Clearly, a perfect matching only exists if $|V|$ is divisible by~$k$.